Convex-Dev/convex-web/src/main/resources/markdown/glossary.md

 An Icon generated in a pre-defined way that can be used to visually confirm if a value is identical to another value.
 Identicons are used in Convex to provide additional security for similar Addresses that might be hard to distinguish by the hexadecimal strings alone.

+## Lattice

+A Lattice is a mathematical structure which guarantees the convergent properties of CPoS – any set of Peer Beliefs will converge to consensus after successive belief merges.

 ## Memory

-Memory in Convex is a second native cryptocurrency (in addition to Convex Coins) that can be used to purchase on-chain storage capacity.
+Memory in Convex is a second native cryptocurrency (in addition to Convex Coins) that can be used to purchase on-lattice storage capacity.

 Users need to buy Memory if they want to execute transactions that increase the size of the State.
-USers get a refund if they execute Transactions that reduce the size of the State - creating a good  incentive to use on-chain resources efficiently.
+Users get a refund if they execute Transactions that reduce the size of the State - creating a good incentive to use on-lattice resources efficiently.

 ## Memory Accounting

 Memory Accounting is the process by which changes in Memory usage are attributed and charged to Users.

-This is a necessary feature of Convex to create the right incentives to utilise on-chain memory efficiently.
+This is a necessary feature of Convex to create the right incentives to utilise on-lattice memory efficiently.
 Without a system of Memory Accounting, there would be a risk of careless usage of Memory leading to ever-increasing size of the Global State (sometimes termed the "state growth problem" in Blockchains).

-## On-chain
+## On-lattice

-Data or code is considered to be "on-chain" if is contained within or affects the current State of the CVM.
+Data or code is considered to be "on-lattice" if is contained within or affects the current State of the CVM.

-On-chain data is the *only* information that is visible to the CVM.
+On-lattice data is the *only* information that is visible to the CVM.
 It can be accessed and used by Actors, e.g. as part of the management of smart contracts and digital assets.

-As a general principle, on-chain data should be kept to the *absolute minimum necessary*.
+As a general principle, on-lattice data should be kept to the *absolute minimum necessary*.
 This is because:

 - It has a real cost (in terms of both coins and memory)
 - It is effectively public information so should exclude any confidential or private information